Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Problem Formulation

-\textbf{Prior Works on Analog Beamforming:} Analog beamforming utilizes analog phase shifters and only one RF chain for the beamforming operation \cite{ning2021prospective,tan2020thz}.
+\textbf{Analog Beamforming:} Analog beamforming utilizes analog phase shifters and only one RF chain for the beamforming operation.
 This leads to a simplified design and low power consumption compared to hybrid and digital beamforming.
-However, analog beamforming can only support single-stream transmission which yields lower data rates.
+However, it potentially yields lower rates.
+The analog processing function in analog beamforming is represented as: